Kintyre/ksconf/docs/source/cmd_combine.rst

         Note that since ``user_tracking.xml`` is not a ``.conf`` file it will fully replace the upstream default version (that is, the file in ``10-upstream``)

-Here's are the commands that could be used to generate a new (merged) ``default`` folder from all these layers shown above.
+Here are the commands that could be used to generate a new (merged) ``default`` folder from all of the layers shown above.

 ..  code-block:: sh